-Most businesses need some tailoring of their policy to ensure it meets their specific requirements.
+Most businesses require some tailoring of their policy to ensure it meets their specific requirements.
 This could perhaps be to cover a legacy issue, accommodate certain terms of business or sub-contracting arrangements etc.

 Full disclosure for insurance purposes has always been something of a minefield and under the new Act it's now even more so.

 Why is this?
 The Insurance Act came into force on commercial insurance policies in 2016.
 Under the Act you owe a duty of disclosure to the Insurer which includes your duty to make a fair presentation of the risk.
 You must disclose all material information known to senior management, as well as those persons responsible for the insurance.

 The Act increases the obligations on an insured and places a significant responsibility on the person responsible for arranging the insurance.
 A good broker will explain the requirements and obligations under the Act and also share in the information gathering and risk presentation process.

 A professional indemnity claim can be an unpleasant and stressful experience.
 The amounts involved can be significant and there are reputational risks because someone is alleging negligence and challenging the competence of your business.
-A broker will provide invaluable advice and support throughout the whole process.
+An insurance broker will provide invaluable advice and support throughout the whole process.

 And wouldn't it be marvellous if every claim notified was willingly accepted by the insurance company!
-But the reality is statistics show that well over 50% of commercial insurance claims are challenged by the insurer in some way.
-A broker will be able to help remove any unnecessary ‘reservations of rights’ to ensure your claim is fairly accepted and paid by your insurer.
+But the reality is that well over 50% of commercial insurance claims are challenged by the insurer in some way.
+A broker will be able to help remove any unnecessary or unfair ‘reservations of rights’ to ensure your claim is fairly accepted and paid by your insurer.

 A broker is always working on your side to achieve the best possible outcome on claims.